 Children and Youth with Special Health Needs (CYSHN) works to achieve public health policies that will provide more positive health outcomes and better serve children and youth with special health needs and their families throughout Minnesota.
-Our programs provide state-level leadership and partner with families and other stakeholders to achieve our vision with emphasis on Quality Improvement in the following areas:

 Maternal and Child Health Advisory Task Force provides guidance on the health care needs of mothers and children throughout the state of Minnesota.
 Task Force work includes providing recommendations on preconception health strategies and activities related to supporting children and youth with special health needs.

 Newborn Hearing Screening Advisory Committee provides guidance in developing protocols and timelines for screening, rescreening, and diagnostic audiological assessment as well as early intervention services for children who are deaf or hard-of-hearing.